kaesae/mien-website/personal-projects/mien-website/client/README.md

 - Move data from JSON to SQL database
 - Recreate Mien crosstitch patterns on PC using graph, X's and O's, or in Illustrator
 - On the left side of Dictionary have a word search, on the right side have a sound search OR, right side automatically populates all the sounds of a word that's clicked on, follows you (sticky/fixed) on page (down the line, click on any Mien word and it will populate sounds on right side)
-- Category of words (Anatomy, sports, cooking, computer, house)
+- Category of words (Anatomy, sports, cooking, computer, house, colors)
+- AAC board with IPA switch for encoding input

 # Colors Palette